NumPy Notebook

 np.array([1, 2, 3], dtype=float) # force float64

 Common dtypes: int64, float64, bool, str_.
-NumPy defaults integers to int64 and floats to float64.
+NumPy uses int64 for integers and float64 for floats by default.

 Indexing & Slicing